 Looking at their packaging process as a whole

 Holographic effects seem to be an emerging trend inspired by 90’s fashion, which has started spilling over into packaging design.
 Brands are also exploring ways they can connect directly with their customer through partnerships and personalization.
-This means we will be seeing a more co-branded packaging and niche products that are personalized for individuals.
-For example, some beauty companies are offering customized products based each customer’s specific concerns, complete with personalized product labels.
+This means we will be seeing more co-branded packaging and niche products that are personalized for individuals.
+For example, some beauty companies are offering customized products based on each customer’s specific concerns, complete with personalized product labels.

 Today’s consumers are interested in the story behind the products they use.
 This means more brands are looking at the entire lifecycle of their product and the sustainability of their packaging materials and processes.
 In previous years, brands may have focused on just one aspect of sustainable packaging such as reducing the amount of overall packaging or using easily recyclable materials.
-In 2018 companies will be looking at their packaging process as a whole, such as sustainable printing techniques, refills, and bulk purchasing options, as well as partnerships with eco-friendly vendors and initiatives.
+In 2018 companies will be looking at their packaging processes as a whole, such as sustainable printing techniques, refills, and bulk purchasing options, as well as partnerships with eco-friendly vendors and initiatives.

 Director of Technology at GlobalVision